 e) Function as an evaluation panel to consider new opportunities, events and other projects that will attract new visitors to the Island in the future.

 f) Recommend marketing partnerships that could bring added value to the destination’s marketing activities in the future.

 Putting yourself forward for a seat on the Marketing Panel

 Whilst levy payers can, in theory, join the panel for a 12 month stint at any time of year, the nature of the timetable is such that much of the development work is carried out in the first third of the year, monitored and evaluated in the summer, and then new ideas and extensions are considered in the final third of the year.
 This timetable is driven by the annual planning cycle inherent in the tourism industry, and the demands of our consumers.

-If you would like to apply for a one year position on the marketing panel, or attend one of the forthcoming meetings, you can do so by completing the form below.
-We will them contact you to meet up and discuss the work of the panel in more detail.
-Thank you for your interest.
+If you would like to apply for a position on the marketing panel, or attend one of the forthcoming meetings, you can do so by completing the form below.